totoro642/google-cloud-java/docs/endpoint.md

 # Client Library Endpoint
-Client libraries will automatically resolve an endpoint to use.
+Google Client libraries will automatically resolve an endpoint to connect to Google Cloud services.
 The default resolved endpoint will be to Google servers (i.e. `https://{serviceName}.googleapis.com:443`).

 ## Anatomy of an Endpoint
 Using the default Java-Speech endpoint as an example: `https://speech.googleapis.com:443`: